Parliament of the United Kingdom: State Opening of Parliament

-The monarch reads a speech, known as the Speech from the Throne, which is prepared by the Prime Minister and the Cabinet, outlining the Government's agenda for the coming year.
+The ceremony contiues with the monarch reading a speech, known as the Speech from the Throne, which is prepared by the Prime Minister and the Cabinet, outlining the Government's agenda for the coming year.
 The speech reflects the legislative agenda for which the Government intends to seek the agreement of both Houses of Parliament.

-After the monarch leaves, each Chamber proceeds to the consideration of an "Address in Reply to His Majesty's Gracious Speech."
-But, first, each House considers a bill pro forma to symbolise their right to deliberate independently of the monarch.
-In the House of Lords, the bill is called the Select Vestries Bill, while the Commons equivalent is the Outlawries Bill.
+After the monarch leaves, each House considers a bill pro forma to symbolise their right to deliberate independently of the monarch; in the House of Lords, the bill is called the Select Vestries Bill, while the Commons equivalent is the Outlawries Bill.
 The Bills are considered for the sake of form only, and do not make any actual progress.
+Each Chamber proceeds to the consideration of an "Address in Reply to His Majesty's Gracious Speech."